shahlab/teaching/2019-Fall-CompGen/Lab-01/Lab-01.md

 3. What results when you add `NA` to numeric?
 4. What is the difference in output (if any) between adding a numeric to a complex number and adding an integer to a complex number?
 5. What is the difference when you add a numeric to a complex number versus multiplying a numeric to a complex number?
-# Do the results differ if you multiply instead of addition above?

 Homework in R Notebooks
 ========================================================